swiss-ai-center/documentation/docs/tutorials/create-a-service-to-summarize-a-text-using-an-existing-model.md

 === "Download the template"

-    If you do notwant to host your codebase on GitHub or if you do not want to be linked to the Swiss AI Center organization, download the [_Create a new service (generic) template_](https://github.com/swiss-ai-center/create-a-new-service-generic-template).
+    If you do not want to host your codebase on GitHub or if you do not want to be linked to the Swiss AI Center organization, download the [_Create a new service (generic) template_](https://github.com/swiss-ai-center/create-a-new-service-generic-template).
     as an archive file (**"Download ZIP"**) from the GitHub repository and start